Frequently Asked Questions

 Is there a waitlist?

 There is no waitlist.
 We want to ensure that any applications received are able to be paid, and cannot guarantee the funding will cover all applicants.

 How do I know if the email I received is from a legitimate source?

 It’s important to be aware of scammers who may try to steal your information.
-To ensure the information you receive is accurate and complete, double check that the organization is a reputable governmental, tribal or nonprofit partner.
-The best way to stay informed is to log into Oregon Emergency Rental Assistance Program application portal and check your application status.
+To ensure the information you receive is accurate and complete, double-check that the organization is a reputable governmental, tribal or nonprofit partner.
+The best way to stay informed is to log into the Oregon Emergency Rental Assistance Program application portal and check your application status.
 Learn more about how to avoid scammers.

 I applied for my local emergency rental assistance program and already provided this information.
 Can I still apply for the Oregon Emergency Rental Assistance Program?

-You cannot receive federal Emergency Rental Assistance for the same months from two programs.
-Please select one program to apply to for assistance.
-You can apply to cover other months that you still need assistance for.
+You cannot receive federal Emergency Rental Assistance for the same months from two different programs.
+You can apply to other programs to cover other months that you still need assistance for.

 I’m homeless.
 Can I still receive assistance?